 Marketing & Communication Coordinator

 The Marketing & Communication Coordinator helps develop, execute, and evaluate communication strategies for Queens University of Charlotte.
-You will help us build and maintain a consistent brand through a variety of online and offline channels, including social platforms, website management, media releases, Queens’ magazine articles, and possibly emails.
+Most notably, you will help us leverage social platforms to build brand presence and engagement, but you will also oversee website content updates and write web news stories, media releases, Queens’ magazine articles, and possibly emails.
 This position requires a strong understanding of brand voice and the ability to tailor communication according to marketing objectives and channels.
-This position is non-exempt from provisions of the Fair Labor Standards Act (FLSA) and is eligible to earn overtime pay for hours worked above 40 in a single work week.
+This position is exempt from provisions of the Fair Labor Standards Act (FLSA) and is not eligible to earn overtime pay for hours worked above 40 in a single workweek.

-• Collaborate with marketing team to capture the most compelling student stories, images, and campus events to create brand-consistent and engaging communication.
+• Collaborate with the marketing team to capture the most compelling student stories, images, and campus events to create brand-consistent and engaging communication

-• Plan, create, and deliver social media content across Queens’ social channels (Twitter, Facebook, Instagram and LinkedIn).
+• Strategize, create, and deliver social media content across Queens’ social channels (Twitter, Facebook, Instagram and LinkedIn)

-• Monitor and report on effectiveness of social posts / campaigns.
+• Monitor and report on the effectiveness of social posts/campaigns

-• Write occasional media releases, news articles, or email content as needed.
+• Write media releases, news articles, or email content as needed

 • Other duties and special projects may be assigned to meet department and university needs.

 • Experience planning, creating, and delivering social media content (e.g., Twitter, Facebook, Instagram and LinkedIn) – and evaluating performance to drive future content.

 • Superior written and verbal communication skills; proven experience writing compelling media releases and news articles preferred.